ethereum/ethereum-org-website/src/content/community/research/index.md

 ### Execution

 The execution layer is concerned with executing transactions, running the [Ethereum virtual machine (EVM)](/developers/docs/evm/) and generating execution payloads to pass to the consensus layer.
-There are many active areas of research, especially as execution clients are updated ready for [the Merge](/upgrades/merge/).
-This includes building out light client support, research into gas limits and incorporating new data structures (e.g. Verkle Tries).
+There are many active areas of research, especially as execution clients are getting updated in anticipation of [The Merge](/upgrades/merge/).
+Active areas of research include:

+- building out light client support;
+- researching gas limits;
+- and incorporating new data structures (e.g. Verkle Tries).

 #### Background reading